 Time demands

-During the week, fellows will spend three days in the operating room, one day in clinic with one day of dedicated research time to complete at least one research project and start one long-term project (either clinical or basic science) throughout their tenure.
+During the week, fellows will split their time between the operating room and clinics.
+Fellows will also have dedicated research time to complete at least one research project and start one long-term project (either clinical or basic science) throughout their tenure.

 In addition to the faculty they work with in their rotations, fellows receive treatment referrals from our department’s four non-operative, fellowship-trained sports physicians.